-What are the disadvantages?
+What are the disadvantages of a suprapubic catheter?

-- you need to have an operation to put the suprapubic catheter in.
-There is a separate information sheet about this procedure and its possible after-effects.
-You do not need an operation to have the catheter changed - you may get some discharge around the catheter on your abdomen (tummy); this is normal and does not need any treatment - you may leak urine through your urethra (waterpipe)
+- you need to have an operation to put the suprapubic catheter in the first place.
+There is a separate information sheet about this procedure and the possible after-effects; you do not need an operation to have the catheter changed; - you may get some discharge around the catheter on your abdomen (tummy).
+This is normal and does not need any treatment; and - you may leak urine through your penis.